sfosc/sfosc/content/sfosc-book/governance.md

 operating system, and it’s another example of democracy in open source development.
-It has two foundational documents: [The Debian Social Contract](https://www.debian.org/social_contract), which defines their principals, and contains the Debian Free Software Guidelines, which defines what software is considered for distribution; and [The Debian Constitution](https://www.debian.org/devel/constitution), which describes the organizational and decision making structure for the project.
+It has two foundational documents: [The Debian Social Contract](https://www.debian.org/social_contract), which defines their principles, and contains the Debian Free Software Guidelines, which defines what software is considered for distribution; and [The Debian Constitution](https://www.debian.org/devel/constitution), which describes the organizational and decision making structure for the project.
 In broad terms,